brry/rdwd/README.md

 ```

 For data interpolated onto a 1 km raster, including radar data up to the last hour,
-see the corresponding [chapter](https://bookdown.org/brry/rdwd/raster-data.html) in the vignette.
+see the corresponding [chapter](https://bookdown.org/brry/rdwd/raster-data.html) on the website.

 ### Installation